tlakhova/Operon_equations/README.md

 # Input data

 Operon_equations requers text file with tabular separator.
 This file including information about operon name,TF name regulating the operons, left and right TFBS positions (absolute positions in genome of the sites) and regulation type of the TF.
-This file have not title.
+There is no header in this file.

 **Example of input data**